(formerly, CWC, formerly WWWF, then WWF), although a Long Runner

 - As a follow-up, WWE, wanting to get rid of Dragon, said something about releasing him and then rehiring him without the Ultimo Dragon gimmick, under his real name Yoshihiro Asai.
 Asai even unmasked in Japan in preparation for this.
 Then it didn't happen.
 Asai ended up taking the Tiger Mask gimmick.
 After that, he opened the promotion dragondoor.
 He booked the main angle around his mask related ordeals and multiple impostor Ultimo Dragons and Tiger Masks.
 Imagine the Undertaker/Underfaker angle with a half dozen Underfakers instead of just one. dragondoor ended up having a six show lifespan - the only good that came out of it was that the mask issue got muddled enough that Asai was able to resume using the Ultimo Dragon gimmick afterwards.

-- Zack Ryder's treatment in 2012, he starts off the year as the US Champion.
-However, during the month he is regulated to being John Cena's James Bondage.
-Because Kane wants to Cena to give in the Power Of Hate and kept on attacking Ryder.
-He then loses his US title unceremoniously and loses his Love Interest Eve Torres who turned out to be a Gold Digger.
-The end result was a broken Zack Ryder who never recovered from his attack and subsequent burial.
-While Cena on the other hand shrugged of the attempt to corrupt him and went on his merry way.
+which never seems to work because who gives a toss about Zack Ryder?.
+He then loses his US title (unceremoniously) along with his girlfriend, Eve Torres, who turned out to be a Gold Digger.
+The end result was a broken Ryder who never recovered from his attack and subsequent burial.
+While Cena on the other hand shrugged off the attempt to corrupt him and went on his merry way.

 The WWE's tag team division has fluctuated in quality heavily over the years.
 2009 was a great year for tag teams, culminating in four former world champions (Chris Jericho and The Big Show vs. D-Generation X